 Over the centuries the house was constantly changed and extended.
 Millers lived here up to the beginning of the 20th century.
 Around 1930 grinding the corn was no longer economically interesting.
 A shepherd moved into the house and mills with 300 sheep.
 He left around 1950 and the house stood empty, falling to ruin till we bought it in '77.

-The friendly, wine producing village provides walks, excursions and village open air dances and (occasionally) meals in the summer.
+The friendly, wine producing village of Montlaur, part of Val de Dagne, provides walks, excursions and village open air dances and (occasionally) meals in the summer.

 Horses can be rented locally for riding.
-Ours are not suitable, they have trained us expertly to just produce their breakfast, their dinner, their shelter, their freedom and never do a day's work!
+Ours are deceased and were not suitable for riding, they had trained us expertly to just produce their breakfast, their dinner, their shelter, their freedom and never do a day's work!

 Sightseeing, Historical, Gastronomic